Olin-DSA/DSA-18/sorting/day01/README.md

 <details>
   <summary>Hint 1</summary>
     In order to find the median of an array, we only need to know the value of either one or two elements in the corresponding sorted array.
-For example, if currently we've seen elements `[4, 3, 1, 5, 2]`, we can maintain the sorted array `[1, 2, 3, 4, 5]` and quickly index into the middle to find the median, which is `3`.
-If we add a number (say, 4), then the sorted array becomes `[1, 2, 3, 4, 4, 5]`, and we look at the elements at indices `2` and `3` to calculate the median (which evaluates to `3.5`).
+For example, if currently we've seen elements `[4, 3, 1, 5, 2]`, we only need one element from the corresponding sorted array `[1, 2, 3, 4, 5]`, which is the one at index `2` (which is `3`).
+If we add a number (say, 4), then the sorted array becomes `[1, 2, 3, 4, 4, 5]`, and we only need to know the elements at indices `2` and `3` to calculate the median (which evaluates to `3.5`).
 </details>

 <details>